Wednesday, June 13, 2018

-First ever Louise Brooks Society blog on this day in 2002
+First ever Louise Brooks Society blog ran on this day 16 years ago

-The first ever Louise Brooks Society blog appeared on LiveJournal on this day in 2002.
+On this day sixteen years ago, in 2002, the first ever Louise Brooks Society blog appeared on LiveJournal.
 To mark the occasion, here is that first post:

 The Philippine Daily Inquirer, from Manila, recently ran a story titled "In search of the perfect bob."
 In it, the reporter discusses her own quest for the haircut, as well as a bit of it's history.